 Rediscovering a forgotten game from your childhood and finding out it’s as amazing as you remembered it to be feels fantastic.
 My most recent reunion was with Little Fighter 2, a freeware beat ’em up game by independent developer/software engineer Marti Wong.

 Marti Wong has kept the game free-to-play and compatible to this very day, which I admire a lot.
 Despite having other work, he’s continued to show his passion for a small game he threw together decades ago, for the sole benefit of the few nostalgic nerds like myself who still remember it.
-That does it make it sad that Mr. Wong has been plagued with setbacks of late.
-An attempted revival for mobile platforms was plagued by piracy and eventually written off as unsalvageable.
-Little Fighter Online similarly declined in popularity after initial success and shut its doors some years ago.
+That does it make it tragic that Mr. Wong has been plagued with so many setbacks of late.
+An attempted revival for mobile platforms was widely pirated and eventually written off as unsalvageable.
+Little Fighter Online similarly declined in popularity after initial success and eventually shut down entirely.

 Claiming that pirates made it impossible for him to just make a profitable game, Wong has taken the art assets of the Little Fighter series and is now selling them as NFTs.
 Digital artists in all corners of the internet are getting in on the NFT hype, inspired by stories of memes selling for hundreds of thousands.
 The Castle Doctrine famously put its collection of in-game portraits for sale and Little Fighter takes it a step further: you can pay Ethereum to “own” individual animations that were used in a 26-year-old, Chinese DOS game.